 Financial Aid is not a loan but rather a reduction in tuition.
 It gets granted one year at a time, and recipients reapply each year.
-Independence uses the online service of Financial Aid for School Tuition (FAST), an affiliate of Independent School Management (ISM), to process financial aid applications.
-FAST does not decide whether tuition assistance will be given or how much to give; rather, FAST provides a need-based financial aid analysis service that includes a recommendation of what a family should reasonably contribute toward tuition.
-All information from FAST is kept confidential.
+Independence uses the services of FACTS Management, an online provider, to process financial aid applications.
+FACTS does not decide whether financial aid will be given or how much to give; rather, FACTS provides a need-based financial aid analysis service that includes a recommendation of what a family should reasonably contribute toward tuition.
+All information submitted to the provider is kept confidential.
 The Financial Aid Committee reviews each application and notifies families of the award decision.

 Please feel free to contact the Admission Office at 302-239-0332 if you need more information.

 The Extended Day Program is available to any student enrolled at Independence.
 Students may participate in this program whenever their classes are not in session.
 Typically, Extended Day is available in the morning beginning at 7am, and in the afternoon from 3:00-6:00pm.